SdMusic/Anime-Memory-Game/README.md

 ## Testing

+Testing has been carried out using the following devices/browsers:

+Desktop
+Chrome
+Firefox
+Chrome Responsive emulator
+Huawei P30 Pro
+Samsung Galaxy 7

+### Page Layouts

+I used http://ami.responsivedesign.is/ (source for top picture) to see how the site displays on ranging devices and their viewports, all pages, links, icons performed as expected on all devices.

+### Target audience Testing
+Target audience testing was maintained through out the development of this project.
+It was used for design feedback wants of the audience and to uncover any bugs in the application.
+I had 3 children and 6 adults participate in this testing with the instructions of try to break this.

+### Navigation Bar

+Test 1: Click each navigation link
+Result: Verify page navigates to correct page
+Test 2: Move through responsive sizing
+Result: All elements respond to test 1
+Test 3: Hamburger icon activates at right point and links respond
+Result: Hamburger activates at correct point and links respond to test 1

+### Navigation HomePage
+Test 1: Click each navigation link
+Result: Verify page navigates to correct page
+Test 2: Move through responsive sizing
+Result: All elements are responsive and fufill test 1

+### Gameboard (.grid)
+Test 1: Images display in correct place and are responsive
+Result: All images correct and grid responds in intended manor.
+Test 2: noselect and click and drag abilities removed
+Result: noselect and click and drag abilities removed so unable to select or drag cards in grid Test 3:

+### JavaScript linked buttons
+Test 1: Stopmusic, stops the music on onclick function
+Result: Stops the music on onclick function
+Test 2: Playmusic, starts the intend music on onclick function
+Result: Starts the intend music on onclick function Test 3: Restart, reloads the current page to restart the game on onclick function
+Result: Current page is reloaded on onclick function

+### Moves counter

+### Timer

+### Js functions

 ## Bugs & Fixes
 - Timer starts when page loaded - added empty global var and assigned start function to fill